-The list is endless and 9 out of 10 times – the results are the same.
+The list is endless, and the results are the same 9 out of 10 times.
 What if there was a way to get there?
 A key to successful goal setting?
-A process for setting goals that incorporates scientific research to exponentially increase the odds for the next promise you make to yourself?
+A process for setting goals that incorporate scientific research to exponentially increase the odds for the following promise you make to yourself?

-In order to drive change, you need to dive deeper into the goals you want to accomplish.
-Try taking the time to further explore and understand the WHY in your goal.
+To drive change, you need to dive deeper into the goals you want to accomplish.
+Try taking the time to explore further and understand the WHY of your plan.

 A few questions you may want to ask yourself are: